da-crivelli/freecad-tutorials/README.md

 This repo has a few tutorials for automating stuff around FreeCAD.

-TODO: add an index of tutorials here.
+Most tutorials are available on Youtube at [@engineeringmaths](https://www.youtube.com/@engineeringmaths).

 # Prerequisites
 You need to match the Freecad Python version to yours.
-I'd use pipenv for this and create a new virtualenv with a matchin version:
+I'd use pipenv for this and create a new virtualenv with a matching version:

 ```
 pipenv install --python 3.8.10